aduerig/shumi-chess/README.md

 ## current issue log
     All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown) or d. feature to add. ~~Crossed out~~ items are done, but under testing.
+  * Bug: Serious after one game, (human .vs. shumi, how do you start the next game) (reuse the "pop!" button).
+  * Bug:  Forces promotions for the human to be to a queen.
+Problem with the interface I suppose.
+  * Bug: Weird interface bug prevents AI from underpromotion to queen.
+"7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1".
+The AI and engine come up with (after white moves Ka2) c1=N. c1=Q leads to a stalemate and is not considered by the engine.
+At every depth, the AI and engine correctly choses c1=N which is checkmate.This is correct, but the interface when it makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.
+  ~~* Feature: No ability to truely randomize response without ruining capability.
+This is much harder than it sounds.
+RANDOMIZING_MOVES does not work at all to do that, it just does a small delta.~~
+  * Bug: "Some time repetition" (when playing in the game) crashes the system.
+Over leveling, runs off to the 256 level trap.
+Only seen in autoplay.
+Not always seen., not frequent.
   * Feature: Cant play black from bottom of board.
+  * Feature: A "best score" field up in top of the showboard.py.
+Connect it to the double field used for root PV?
+  ~~* Failure: does not recognize draw by insuffecent material.~~
-  * Feature: Random AI seems broken (she stalls)
+  * Bug: Random AI seems broken (she stalls).
+This must be a problem caused by the threading, the threading somehow excludes the random move.
+Maybe easy change See get_ai_move_threaded().
-  * Feature: Output or input .pgn files.
+  * Feature: Output or matybe input .pgn files.
+Most important is output.
+  * Sloth: Scores still handles as double, outside of evaluation.
+This is a more serious problem than it appears, as the TT has to convert and uncovert (it stores in centipawns like it should, and has to.
+I know, just double multiplies and divides, but All scores should be int, in centipawns unless its display.
+Big job, but not hard, some gain in speed and cleaner code for sure).
   ~~* Feature: Interface needs better stuff for autoplay.
 Like a "current games won for both white and black", Also needs a "best absolute score" field.~~
-  * Bug: Moveing Thread hangs after 12-25 moves or so.
+  * Bug: Moveing Thread hangs after 12-25 moves or so, in long chess game.
 Only way out is to cut/paste the fen into a restarted app.
 Then its all fine, for 10 or so moves more.
 Tedius.
 Would be nice to have a "load last fen" button, but it would have to be stored in a file.
 What a pain.
-This does not happen in "sutoplay".
+This does not happen in "autoplay".
+Does not always happen.
   * Bug: "Windows Close box" fails, upper left corner of window hangs the thread.
 Bug In Interface.
   * ~~Failure: Doesn't recognize three fold position repitition.
 (Stalemate works fine).
 Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
 Wrong. uses the zobrist.~~
   * Failure: The 50 ply the unit uses for 50 move rep, should be in moves.
 Again, so what.
+Its now 20, for testing only.
   * ~~Failure: Doesnt recognize Enpassent (its not implemented).
 This is a problem in the engine.~~
   * Sloth: No Transposition table (TT) implemented.
 This is a problem in MinimaxAI.
-Wrong its "slightly" implemented.
+Comment: Wrong its "slightly" implemented.
+Its used for repeat position ID, but not for move sorting.
   * ~~Sloth: Zobrist is not maintained for castling or en passant.~~
   * ~~Bug: The trap: "!
 NODES VISITED trap#2 ..." is horrible in its choice of best move.
 Needs a "Wake up grampa"~~ ~~functionality.
 This is a problem in MinimaxAI.~~
-  * Bug: Forces promotions for the human to be to a queen (the AI is not so handicapped and has been proven to be able to promote to anything).
-Problem with the interface I suppose.
   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening. (~~Killer moves~~ + History heuristics, aspiration).
 These changes do not rely on TT or tranapsotion tables.
 This is a problem in MinimaxAI.
   * Sloth: Does not move immediatly if only one legal move.
-Only problem in fixing it, is the evaluation? can you present a move with no evaluation?
-ANd what about Zobrist?
+Only problem in fixing it, what is the evaluation? can you present a move to the user, with no evaluation?
+Zero evaluation?
+And what about Zobrist?
   * Bug: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Does not show checks either.
 The function is debug for human consumption only.

+## recommended usage (for python scripts/run_tests.py -dD and -tT)
+  fast 5 minute play: -d=4 -t=10
+  for half hour game: -d=6 -t=1000
+  for long game     : -d=8 -t=2000
+  for end games     : -d=10 -t=2000   (takes too long unless matrial very small)

 ## change log
   * Abandoned 10/11/2025